glynnbird/simple-nosql-store/README.md

 # Simple NoSQL Store

 A wrapper around Cloudant that smoothes out some edges.
+It simply allows JSON data to be stored in a hierarchy of database/collection/document.
+The user doesn't have to deal with

+- design documents
+- revision tokens

 ## Running